consilience/laravel-message-flow/README.md

 It's just data that can stand on its own.

-Every message is given a UUID that gets carried across with it, and is given a name that cam be used for routing to specific queues when sending, or routing to specific jobs when receiving.
+Every message is given a UUID that gets carried across with it, and is given a name that can be used for routing to specific queues when sending, or routing to specific jobs when receiving.

 ## Reliability